drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 totalNumber = sum . (map length)
 ```

-And it would be nice to generalize this over all functions `f` instead of
+It would be nice to generalize this over all functions `f` instead of
 `length`

 ```haskell